US bomber drills aggravate North Korea ahead of Trump's Asia visit

 SHOW OF FORCE

 While North Korea has not launched any missiles since Sept.
-15, the longest such lull this year, a flurry of activity has recently been detected at the North's missile research facilities in Pyongyang, pointing to another possible launch, South Korea's spy agency said in a briefing to lawmakers on Thursday.
+15, the longest such lull this year, a flurry of activity has been detected at its missile research facilities in Pyongyang, pointing to another possible launch, South Korea's spy agency told lawmakers on Thursday.

 Seoul held a National Security Council meeting on Friday to discuss possible unilateral sanctions against Pyongyang, and may announce the measures ahead of Trump's arrival in South Korea, a presidential official said.

 “The United States has wanted the South Korean government to take further steps to sanction the North.
-Unilateral sanctions by South Korea wouldn’t have much practical impact but it has a symbolic importance,” the official said.
+Unilateral sanctions by South Korea wouldn’t have much practical impact but have a symbolic importance,” the official said.

-The bombers flew over the Pilsung Range training area in central South Korea, Air Force spokeswoman Captain Victoria Hight said.
+The planes flew over the Pilsung Range training area in central South Korea, Air Force spokeswoman Captain Victoria Hight said.

 Japanese and South Korean fighter jets carried out sequenced missions with the U.S. bombers but no ordnance was dropped, the Air Force said.